yahyagulshan/Azure-Resource-Group-Deployment-Issue/Troubleshooting Azure Resource Group Deployment.md

 <strong style="color: red; opacity: 0.80;">Issue:</strong> The process becomes stuck during the database step when deploying resources to an Azure resource group.
 An error message is displayed

- <strong style="color: red; opacity: 0.80;">Error Message::</strong>"Operation on server 'abcdef-database' and database 'abcdef-database' is in progress.
-Please wait a few minutes before trying again."
+ <strong style="color: red; opacity: 0.80;">Error Message::</strong>
+<span style='color: red;'>"Operation on server 'abcdef-database' and database 'abcdef-database' is in progress.
+Please wait a few minutes before trying again."</span>

 <strong style="color: red; opacity: 0.80;">Resolution:</strong>
 Immediate Action: Retry the deployment after waiting for a couple of minutes.
 The error message may be due to a temporary server operation or database update.